 No matter what type of HR management software you need, you should look for these high-level considerations:

-- Will it be easy for both you and employees to use?
+1. Will it be easy for both you and your employees to use?

-Once these requirements are met, you can begin to look at individual features.
+Once these requirements are met, you can begin to look at individual software features.

 The most useful features of HR software

-- Employee portal.
-Giving employees direct access to review important documents, see their schedule, request time off, and track training means they’ll only be coming to you with the serious stuff.
+• Employee self-service portal: Giving employees direct access to review important documents, view their schedule, request time off, and track training means they’ll only contact your HR team for the serious stuff.

-- Analysis and reporting.
-HR software collects a lot of data, so you don’t want to have to export it to another system to find out what it means.
-The best HR software will be able to go through the whole process.
+• Analysis and reporting: HR software collects a lot of employee data, but you don’t want to have to export it to another system to find out what it means.
+The best HR software includes data dashboards and built-in analytics capabilities.

-- Time management.
-Automated time management can improve workflow, especially when employees have direct access.
-Especially look for software that can let teams share a calendar and that provides attendance alerts so that the effect of absences can be minimized.
+• Time management: Automated time management can improve workflow, especially when employees have direct access.
+Many HR systems include team-based calendars and attendance alerts to help minimize the effect of absences.

-- Learning opportunities.
-In a study by Quantum Workplace, employees named growth opportunities as one of the top reasons for employee engagement.
-Consider an HR solution that has integrated learning modules for employees to take advantage of.
+• Learning opportunities: In a study by Quantum Workplace, employees named growth opportunities as one of the top reasons for employee engagement.
+Consider an HR solution that has an integrated learning management system (LMS) or training module to help your employees develop their skills over time.

-Though you might only be seeking a management solution for issues in one of these areas, core HR software covers three basic categories:
+Though you might only be seeking an employee management solution for issues in one of these areas, core HR software generally falls into four basic categories:

 Each type of software has different requirements.
 But what are the requirements of each, and what should you look for when choosing your HR software solution?